thinkryan/zukitwo-cinnamon/README.md

-###A theme for cinnamon 2.6
+###Zukitwo for cinnamon

 ---

 ####Installation

-You can install this theme from within your theme settings.
+You can install the latest version of this theme from within your theme settings.

+---

+####Compatibility

+The latest version of this theme is on the master branch, and it supports cinnamon version `2.8`.

+For older versions, check the available [releases](../../releases).

 ---